pfalcon/picoweb/README.rst

 ``picoweb`` depends on ``uasyncio`` for asynchronous networking (https://github.com/pfalcon/pycopy-lib/tree/master/uasyncio).
-``uasyncio`` itself depends on "Pycopy", a MicroPython variant with additional functionality and optimizations required for efficient async operation. ``uasyncio`` will NOT work on mainline MicroPython (but Pycopy is based on mainline MicroPython, and supports all targets it supports).
+``uasyncio`` itself requires `Pycopy <https://github.com/pfalcon/pycopy>`, a minimalist, lightweight, and resource-efficient Python language implementation.

 It is also indended to be used with ``utemplate`` (https://github.com/pfalcon/utemplate) for templating, but this is